 We thank Governor Larry Hogan and State Superintendent Karen Salmon for their guidance on the return to in-person instruction for local school districts.
 However, we are deeply disappointed by the last-minute announcement of this critical information for school systems.
 MCPS will begin the school year in a virtual-only instructional model on August 31, as scheduled.
 We know many in our community will have questions about what this new guidance means for our students.
 Please allow us time to thoughtfully assess these important developments and continue to prepare for a successful start to the school year.

 Roscoe R. Nix and Arcola elementary schools, our innovative calendar schools, have been participating in full-day virtual learning since July 6.
 Learn about their experience during their scheduled 2020 summer session:

 The Board of Education Special Populations Committee will hold a forum meeting on August 27th at 6pm to discuss Special Education in the fall recovery plan - Please submit questions here: http://MCPSSubmitQuestion.org

-The Montgomery County Board of Education will hold its business meeting on Feb.
-10. Closed session will begin at 9 a.m. and public items will start at 11 a.m.
-Watch the meeting live on Comcast Channel 34, Verizon FIOS Channel 36, RCN Channel 89, and by phone (Dial-in Number: +1-202-860-2110, Access Code: 171 585 0060).
+The Board of Education will hold its virtual business meeting on Tuesday, August 25, 2020.
+Closed session will begin at 9 a.m. and the business meeting will begin at 12 p.m.
+The meeting will be broadcast live on Comcast Channel 34, Verizon FIOS Channel 36, RCN Channel 89, and by phone (Dial-in Number: +1-202-860-2110, Access Code: 171 585 0060).
 Meeting is rebroadcast at 1 p.m. on the Saturday and Sunday following the meeting.